Guide summary

 Best soundbar overall

-11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when verified in tier.
+11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when the offer lines up.

 Skip it if this caveat matters in your setup: Newer Q990H exists; value depends on verified offer.
 That one detail can matter more than the headline spec.